eucalyptus/euca-demo/doc/install-hp-gol01-c1-manual.md

 - SC:  Storage Controller Host
 - NCn: Node Controller(s)

+### Hardware Configuration and Operating System Installation

+The hardware configuration and operating system installation were done by the PRC Cobbler system, using the it-centos6-x86_64-bare profile.
+This system leaves little room for customization.

+Each host has 2 1TB disks configured as follows:

+- Disk 1, /dev/sda, used for boot (/boot), root (/), and swap, with most space left unreserved.
+- Disk 2, /dev/sdb, is not initially configured.

+A manual installation of CentOS 6.6 is done, but additional configuration is also included.
+Local repos are also installed.

+Additional disk space allocation is manually performed, as described below.

 ### Define Parameters

 The procedure steps in this document are meant to be static - pasted unchanged into the appropriate